 more advanced classes -- even if you did well in calculus in high school.

 The sequence Math 19-20-21 covers the same material as Math 41-42, but at the more traditional year-long pace (ending with Math 21 in the spring quarter).

 The non-accelerated pace of Math 20 makes

 it easier for students who have been away from calculus for a while to get

 their feet under them, and the 3-unit workload may be preferable to

 students who don't plan to continue taking math courses.

-Completing Math 21 in the spring quarter also gives you the
+Completing Math 21 also gives you the

 appropriate background to take Math 51 if you choose to do so later.